kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 kubeadm join --discovery-file=my-cluster.yaml
 ```

 After loading the ClusterInfo from a file, the client MAY look for updated information from the server by reading the `kube-public` `cluster-info` ConfigMap defined below.
-However, when retrieving this ConfigMap the client MUST validate the certificate when talking to the API server.
+However, when retrieving this ConfigMap the client MUST validate the certificate chain when talking to the API server.

 **Note:** TLS bootstrap (which establishes a way for a client to authenticate itself to the server) is a separate issue and has its own set of methods.
 This command line may have a TLS bootstrap token (or config file) on the command line also.
 For this reason, even thought the `--discovery-file` argument is in the form of a `kubeconfig`, it MUST NOT contain client credentials as defined above.